microsoft/fastformers/README.md

   * CPUs equipped with at least one, or both of `AVX2` and `AVX512` instruction sets are required.
 To get the full speed improvements and accuracy, `AVX512` instruction set is required.
 We have tested our runtime on Intel CPUs.
 - GPU requirements:
   * To utilize 16-bit floating point speed-up, GPUs with Volta or later architectures are required.
+- onnxruntime v1.8.0+ is required to run *FastFormers* models.
 - This repository is a branch of [transformers](https://github.com/huggingface/transformers), so you need to uninstall pre-existing transformers in your python environment.
-Also, it utilizes a custom branch of [onnxruntime](https://github.com/Microsoft/onnxruntime), so any existing onnxruntime in your environment needs to be uninstalled before installing and utilizing this repository.
-We are trying to merge our customized code into the public main branch of transformers and onnxruntime.

 ## Installation